 Display Mode - Sets the way the texture of the data is displayed.
-You can select Solid, Mesh, or Points.
+The valid options are Solid, Mesh, or Points.
 This is useful for looking at the structure of the underlying data.

 Point Size - Changes the size of the points in the Main Display window when the Points Display Mode is chosen.